 Today's Weight Watchers Tips:

-* Remind yourself that bingeing on healthy low calorie foods is still bingeing.
+* Remind yourself that bingeing on healthy or lower calorie foods is still bingeing.

 * If you want treats, you’ll need to earn them with activity points.

 And now, here are the details of my 5th day on the Weight Watchers diet...

 What I Weighed Today: 210 lbs.
 (8am)